twof/graphql-spec/rfcs/QueryLevelNullability.md

 if it is `null`.
 For example if you are trying to render an information page for a movie, you won't be able to do that if the name field of the movie is missing.
 In that case it would be preferable to fail as early as possible.

+It is often unclear how to handle partial results.
+- What elements are essential to having an adequate developer experience?
+How many elements can fail before you should just show an error message instead?
+- When any combination of elements can fail, it is very hard to anticipate all edge cases and how the UI might look and work, including transitions to other screens.

 ### ✨ Examples